-John S. Park is an Adjunct Lecturer at the Harvard Kennedy School and a MacArthur Research Associate at MIT.
+Dr. John Park is Director of the Korea Working Group and an Adjunct Lecturer at the Harvard Kennedy School.
 He is also a Faculty Affiliate with the Project on Managing the Atom at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
 He was the 2012-13 Stanton Nuclear Security Junior Faculty Fellow at MIT’s Security Studies Program.
 He previously directed Northeast Asia Track 1.5 projects at the U.S. Institute of Peace in Washington, D.C.
 These initiatives include the U.S.-China Project on Crisis Avoidance & Cooperation, the U.S.-ROK-Japan Trilateral Dialogue in Northeast Asia, and the U.S.-China-Japan Dialogue on Risk Reduction & Crisis Prevention.
-He advises Northeast Asia policy-focused officials at the Departments of Defense, State, and the Treasury, as well as on the National Security Council and congressional committees.
+He advises Northeast Asia policy-focused officials at the Departments of Defense, State, and the Treasury, as well as on the National Security Council and Congressional committees.

 Dr. Park worked at Goldman Sachs, where he specialized in U.S. military privatization financing projects.
 Prior to that, he was the project leader of the North Korea Analysis Group at the Harvard Kennedy School’s Belfer Center.
 He earlier worked in Goldman Sachs’ M&A Advisory Group in Hong Kong and The Boston Consulting Group’s Financial Services Practice in Seoul.

 Dr. Park is a commentator on Asian geopolitical issues on CNN, CNBC, BBC, and Bloomberg TV.